 The Code limits the allowable tax deduction we may take for compensation paid to executive officers required to be named in the Summary Compensation Table.
 The limit is \$1.0 million per executive per year, although compensation payable solely based on performance goals is excluded from the limitation.
-All compensation of executive officers for 2014 is fully tax deductible.
+All compensation of executive officers for 2015 is fully tax deductible.
 Generally, the Compensation Committee intends that the annual non-equity incentive compensation, stock options and performance awards qualify as performance-based compensation so that these awards may qualify for the exclusion from the \$1.0 million limit.

-Advisory Vote on Executive Compensation
+Recent Advisory Vote on Executive Compensation

 The Company conducts an advisory vote on executive compensation every year at its annual meeting.
-While the vote is not binding on the Company, the Board, or the Compensation Committee, the Compensation Committee believes that an annual advisory vote on executive compensation offers Stockholders the opportunity to express their views regarding the Company's compensation program and the Compensation Committee value the opinions of Stockholders and the Compensation Committee will consider Stockholders' concerns and evaluate whether any actions are necessary to address those concerns.
+While the vote is not binding on the Company, the Board, or the Compensation Committee, the Compensation Committee believes that an annual advisory vote on executive compensation offers Stockholders the opportunity to express their views regarding the Company's compensation program and the Compensation Committee's decisions on executive compensation.
+The Board and the Compensation Committee value the opinions of Stockholders and the Compensation Committee will consider Stockholders' concerns and evaluate whether any actions are necessary to address those concerns.

-At last year's annual meeting, more than 99% of the votes cast on the advisory vote on executive compensation were in favor of the Company's Named Executive Officer compensation as disclosed in the proxy statement.
-The Board and Compensation Committee considered the vote result in determining that no significant changes to the Company's executive compensation program were necessary at this time.
+At last year's annual meeting, a substantial majority of the votes cast on the advisory vote on executive compensation were in favor of the Company's Named Executive Officer compensation as disclosed in the proxy statement.
+The Board and Compensation Committee believe this affirms that our Stockholders generally support the Corporation's approach to executive compensation.
+Accordingly, the Compensation Committee has taken no specific actions to modify our executive compensation program as a direct result of these non-binding, advisory votes but, rather, has continued to oversee the program in accordance with its best judgment and stated governing principles.